A cross-border market model with limited transmission capacities: Analysis of the active market dynamics

-where $Y$ is a linear four-dimensional Brownian motion, started inside the positive orthant.
-Hence, the time of the first price change equals the first exit time of a planar Brownian motion from the positive orthant and can be computed analogously to \cite{CL21}, using Theorem \ref{thm:2dBM}.
+\begin{proof} Theorems \ref{CB:res:convQM-1} and \ref{CB:res:idQ-1} imply that $\tilde{\tau}^*_1=\inf\left\{t\geq0: (\pi_1Y(t)+\pi_3Y(t))(\pi_2Y(t)+\pi_4Y(t))=0\right\}$, where $Y$ is a linear four-dimensional Brownian motion started inside the positive orthant.
+Hence, the time of the first price change equals the first exit time of a planar Brownian motion from the positive orthant and can be computed analogously to \cite{CL21}, using Theorem \ref{CB:thm:2dBM}.

 Moreover, the first price change is upwards if and only if the cumulative bid queue is strictly positive at that time.
 Hence, the probability of observing an upwards price change equals